99 Pieces of Equipment I Love and am sure You also will!

 On this page, you will find all the tools I love and can wholeheartedly recommend to you.
 This list is an ongoing project and I will update it regularly – set a bookmark if you like.

-My goal is to create an overview of the best tools available avoiding the whole marketing bullshit.
+My goal is to create an overview for you of the best tools, books, and daily life helpers available avoiding the whole marketing bullshit.

 All the links are affiliate links* – which means with your purchase I get a small amount of money – without any additional costs for you.